aiven/devportal/docs/products/m3db/howto/telegraf_local_example.rst

 1. Create Aiven for M3 Service
 2. Install and configure Telegraf Agent
-3. Setup Aiven for Grafana instance for visualization of telegraph metrics
+3. Setup Aiven for Grafana® instance for visualization of telegraph metrics
 4. Enjoy the fruits of your labor!

 Create Aiven for M3 service